sparkingdark/SimpleBitcoinPriceChange-DesktopNotifier/README.md

 # SimpleBitcoinPriceChange-DesktopNotifier
-## Logs updated bitcoin rates and notifies the user throug the desktop if it changes.
+## Logs updated bitcoin rates and notifies the user through the desktop.